 The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your Form 2290.
-If you or your designee wants to revoke this authorization, send a written statement of revocation to the Internal Revenue Service Center, Cincinnati, OH 45999.
+If you or your designee wants to revoke this authorization, send a written statement of revocation to the Department of the Treasury, Internal Revenue Service, Cincinnati, OH 45999.
 See Pub.
 947 for more information.